Year 5 Curriculum Presentation- September 2020

 Although subjects are considered discrete we teach as much of the curriculum as possible through themes and topics throughout the year.

-We focus on our school Christian values throughout Year 5 and 6 and develop the children’s roles within school through giving them jobs to do, rewarding Year 6 children with Values stripes for their achievements and developing restorative leading skills.
+We focus on our school Christian values throughout Year 5 and 6 and develop the children’s roles within school through giving them jobs to do.

 This is our school.
 With God’s help we care for one another, are curious in our learning, and know we are all loved.